Jewish Museum of Belgium shooting: Sentence

 After the guilty verdict for both men, a sentencing hearing was held on 11 March 2019.
 Nemmouche and Bendrer could both have been sentenced to life imprisonment for the crimes they had been found guilty of.
 The prosecution did not see any mitigating circumstances on the part of Nemmouche, and requested a sentence of life imprisonment for him.
 Regarding the second accused, the prosecution requested a somewhat lighter sentence of 30 years of imprisonment for Bendrer because he did not directly participate in the killings.
 The prosecution also requested to sentence both men to a 15-year period of judicial surveillance.
-This provision would mean that if they would ever be released on parole, they would be monitored by a sentence enforcement court, which could potentially revoke their release and order their incarceration for an additional 15 years.
+This provision would mean that if they were ever released on parole, they would be monitored by a sentence enforcement court, which could potentially revoke their release and order their incarceration for an additional 15 years.
 Bendrer's defence stressed he should not be treated the same way as Nemmouche, and that him having to live with the label of "terrorist" for the rest of his life was already a punishment in itself.
 Nemmouche's defence chose not to present any argument about the sentence.

 After the court deliberated with the jury on the penalty, as per Belgian law, both men were sentenced on 12 March 2019: Nemmouche was sentenced to life imprisonment, while Bendrer received a 15-year prison sentence.
 In addition, Nemmouche was sentenced to a 15-year period of judicial surveillance, and Bendrer to a 5-year period of such surveillance.
 In its judgment, the court stated that the terrorist attack on the Jewish Museum constituted an attack on the fundamental values of Belgian society, in particular the freedom of religion of the Jewish community of Belgium.
 The court considered Nemmouche's troubled upbringing to be no mitigating circumstance for such a grave act, and it also took into account the violent nature of the murders, Nemmouche's rejection of the rechtsstaat, and his complete lack of empathy and respect for his victims, amongst other factors.
 According to the court, he presented a high risk of recidivism.
 Regarding Bendrer on the other hand, the court described him as having played a decisive role in the attack by supplying the weapons used to Nemmouche.
 The court considered he knew what they would be used for, and was indifferent to the consequences to others.
 However, the court also upheld some mitigating circumstances, such as Bendrer having steered clear of any Islamic extremism since his arrest, and him having shown empathy and regret for the victims.
 Bendrer was deemed to present a low risk of recidivism.
 After serving 30 years of a life sentence, Nemmouche will be deported to France.